Parents & Carers

 Aimed at people struggling with issues including family rows, money worries, new parenthood and relationship difficulties, Family Line will be launched on Tuesday by the duchess, who is focusing her charity work on early intervention in domestic problems, including supporting people who are about to start family life.

-HAPPYMAPS is a new website aimed at parents and carers around emotional well being for children and covers ages 0-young adults, although the website is based in Bristol there is lots of useful information and tips on supporting good mental health and well being for the whole family.
+HAPPYMAPS is a new website aimed at parents and carers around emotional well being for children and covers ages 0-young adults, although the project is based in Bristol there is lots of useful information and tips on supporting good mental health and well being for the whole family.

 There is a good guide HERE on supporting your child with mental health issues.
 The article also has information of services that might be of help.

 Young Minds offer free, confidential online and telephone support, including information and advice.
 Call the Parents' Helpline free on 0808 802 5544 (Monday to Friday, 9.30 am to 4 pm), email firstname.lastname@example.org or see the Young Minds parents section for further information .
 For more information on the parent helpline see HERE!

 Pinpoint is the parent carer forum for Cambridgeshire, providing an independent information and involvement network for parents.
 They also run groups for parents of children and young people who have undiagnosed or diagnosed ADHD or ASD, as well as information workshops.
 They also support a parent-to-parent group around children and young people's mental health issues including self harm, depression and anxiety

 Pinpoint also work with RETHINK further information can be found Here!